MHayatt/mhayat/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Senior Lecturer at Faculty of IT, Monash University, Melbourne, Australia.
+<p style='text-align: justify;'>  I am a Senior Lecturer at Faculty of IT, Monash University, Melbourne, Australia.
 I am an ARC DECRA fellow.
 I completed my PhD in Computer Vision from The University of Western Australia (UWA).
 My PhD thesis received multiple awards including the prestigious Robert Street Prize.
-My research interests are in computer vision, machine/deep learning, and affective computing.
+My research interests are in computer vision, machine/deep learning, and affective computing. </p>